 Mahmood to announce ‘sweeping reforms’ to tackle illegal migration

-The Home Secretary is expected to set out plans to deter migrants from coming to the UK.
+The Home Secretary is expected to set out plans to deter asylum seekers from coming to the UK

-Shabana Mahmood is set to announce sweeping reforms next week aimed at making the UK less attractive for illegal immigrants.
+Shabana Mahmood is set to announce sweeping reforms next week aimed at making the UK less attractive for asylum seekers.

-The Home Secretary is expected to set out plans to deter migrants from coming to the UK and make it easier to deport those who do in a statement to MPs on November 17.
+The home secretary is expected to set out plans to deter migrants from coming to the UK and make it easier to deport those who do on Monday.

-Ms Mahmood is understood to be modelling the changes on the Danish system, having dispatched officials to the country last month to study its border control and asylum policies.
+Ms Mahmood is modelling the changes on the Danish system, having dispatched officials to the country last month to study its border control and asylum policies.
+She wants to reduce any incentives asylum seekers may have to come to Britain.

 Ms Mahmood is also expected to be preparing changes to human rights legislation to make it easier to deport people who cross the Channel in small boats.